karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

 <details>
     <summary><u>The Discovery of India by Jawaharlal Nehru</u></summary>

-    <p>A must read for those interested in the history of India from the perspective of an intellectual who happened to be at the forefront of India's independence movement.
-I was taken aback to know how well-informed Nehru was about the state-of-the-art developments in science amist all the turmoil in his life and around him. </p></details>
+    <p> A must read for those interested in the history of India from the perspective of an intellectual who happened to be at the helm of India's independence movement.
+I was positively surprised to know how well-informed Nehru was about the state-of-the-art developments in science amist all the turmoil in his life and in the world around him. </p></details>
 <br>

 <!-- ***Self help:***